 If the answer is COVID-19, then the search becomes more difficult.
 CCR&R staff is unable to recommend another program, because sending the child somewhere else might possibly promote the spread of the virus.

-Saint Hilaire acknowledges that there are no easy answers in those cases.
+Saint Hilarie acknowledges that there are no easy answers in those cases.

 “Every family’s needs are unique,” she said.
 “Every family is trying to evaluate and decide how to keep their child safe and go back to work.
 We’re there to say, ‘Here’s some resources that can help.’”